smartsdk/dataModels/Sensor/MultisensoryDevice/doc/spec.md

     + Optional.

 + `refDeviceModel` : The device's model.
-    + Attribute type: Reference to an entity of type [DeviceModel](../../DeviceModel/doc/spec.md).
+    + Attribute type: A single reference to an entity of type [DeviceModel](../../DeviceModel/doc/spec.md).
     + Mandatory.

 + `refSensor` : The sensor component.